BassemMagdi0007/Finding-Optimal-Train-Connections/README.md

 # Then the train arrives at station OBR at '07:09:00' and departs from it at '07:10:00'
 ['SGRL' : ('OBR', 0, "'13346'", 1, 2, "'00:00:00'", "'05:45:00'", "'07:09:00'", "'07:10:00'")]
 ```
-- When applying the dijkstra function we encountere a small problem, that the algorithm neglets the shared stations such as 'BSB' if it was visited only once by ANY train when traversing for the solution to find the shortest path available to reach the Goal station; since, when the station is visited the function immediately adds it to the 'visited' list neglecting that the station can also be visited with other trains.
+- When applying the dijkstra function I encountere a small problem, that the algorithm neglets the shared stations such as 'BSB' if it was visited only once by ANY train when traversing for the solution to find the shortest path available to reach the Goal station; since, when the station is visited the function immediately adds it to the 'visited' list neglecting that the station can also be visited with other trains.
-To tackle this problem we had to check if a certain station was visited on which train before marking it as visited
+To tackle this problem I had to check if a certain station was visited on which train before marking it as visited
 ```python
 if (current_node, last_train_number) not in visited:
     # ...